Listen to this morning’s Scripture song – Isaiah 40:31

-I want to challenge to think for a moment about your home.
+I want to challenge you to think for a moment about your home.
 Ask God if there is anything in your home that needs to be removed and cleansed.
-If there is, do it now, before it grows into a huge problem that may not be easily fixed.
+If there is, do it now, before it grows into a bigger problem that may not be easily fixed.

 Added Thought from Chapter 15

 “And if a woman have an issue of her blood many days out of the time of her separation, or if it run beyond the time of her separation; all the days of the issue of her uncleanness shall be as the days of her separation: she shall be unclean.”
 (Leviticus 15:25)